wooster0/yayagram/README.md

 The blue "maybed" cell kind can be placed on the grid with middle-click and is supposed to make "what if?" reasoning and trying out things easier, as an alternative to using crossed out or filled cells which may be confusing.
-It can help you imagine theoretical situations better.

 ## Big grids